 Sarah Scott: “They are so great.
 If they didn’t have felt bottoms, I would totally wear them like to town and all over the place.”

 Teresa Wiedrick: “You are not allowed to go anywhere.”

 Sarah Scott: “Yeah, pretty much.
-It is so much fun, ridiculously body positive in my class.
-There are four grandmas in there and like it is just so great.
+It is so much fun, ridiculously body positivity in my class.
+There are four grandmas in there and it is just so great.
 I love learning choreography and just challenge my brain that way.
 It is a different way of thinking than I have ever done before.
 Yeah, I love it, so much fun.”